 The American Library Association (ALA) Public Programs Office offers programming grants, traveling exhibitions and other resources for libraries of all types.
 Below is a list of current opportunities.
-To receive announcements about upcoming grants, subscribe to our electronic discussion lists.
+To receive announcements about upcoming grants, subscribe to the Programming Librarian e-newsletter or the Public Programs Office electronic discussion lists.

 - Americans and the Holocaust traveling exhibition: The United States Holocaust Memorial Museum (USHMM) and the ALA Public Programs Office invite libraries to apply to host Americans and the Holocaust, a traveling exhibition that examines the motives, pressures and fears that shaped Americans’ responses to Nazism, war and genocide in Europe during the 1930s and 1940s.
 The special library exhibition — based on the exhibition at the USHMM in Washington, D.C. — will travel to 50 U.S. public and academic libraries from 2020 to 2022.
 Read the project guidelines and apply online by August 9, 2019.

 - Great Stories Club series on Truth, Racial Healing & Transformation: Library workers are invited to apply for ALA's Great Stories Club series on Truth, Racial Healing & Transformation, a thematic reading and discussion program that engages underserved teens through literature-based library outreach programs and racial healing work.
 Grantee benefits include 11 paperback copies of up to four books on the reading list; a programming grant of up to $1,200; travel and accommodation expenses paid for attendance at a two-day orientation workshop in Chicago; and additional resources, training and support from ALA’s Public Programs Office.
 Visit the project guidelines and apply online by July 15.
 Up to 35 libraries will be selected.

 To be alerted about upcoming offerings, sign up to receive the Programming Librarian e-newsletter.